rajinder985/ThreePLGrouping/README.md

 # 3P Learning Assignment
-It is Rest API created in .Net core to group the students which are adjacent to each other by horizontally, vertically or diagonally
+It is a Rest API created in .Net core to group the students which are adjacent to each other by horizontally, vertically or diagonally
 ## Input :
 It has one HTTP Post method which take input as  multi-dimensional string array.
 Below are the sample input of multi-dimensional array string.